JoyZadan/shop-kbeauty/README.md

 5. CodePiep YouTube

 # Acknowledgements
-A very, very special thanks to my family, especially my daughter Zoe, for your unwavering support and understanding and allowing me the space to focus on my quest to complete my projects and gain my Diploma in Web Application Development (Full Stack).
+A very, very special thanks to my family, especially my daughter Zoe, for the unwavering support and understanding and allowing me the space to focus on my projects.

+A big thanks to Conrad Saunders and Chris Booth as SDC for the assist with my EC requests due illness.
+It's not easy to concentrate and code when stricken with COVID!

 Special mention and thanks to my mentor, Dario Carrasquel, for his support, invaluable insights and his belief that I can do this well.
 I am so grateful to have you as my mentor.